 Portion of Line 2 closed this weekend for TTC and City work

-This weekend, July 22-23, the portion of Line 2 Bloor-Danforth between Broadview and St George stations will close for City of Toronto and TTC work on the Prince Edward (Bloor) Viaduct.
+This weekend, June 10-11, the portion of Line 2 Bloor-Danforth between Broadview and St George stations will close as City of Toronto and TTC crews replace beams on the Prince Edward (Bloor) Viaduct.
 Shuttle buses will operate frequently, stopping only at subway stations along the route.

 Wheel-Trans buses will operate from Broadview and St George stations for customers requiring an accessible connection.
 Customers can speak with TTC staff at these stations to request the service.